WE REDUCE COMPLEXITY

 WE MANAGE INTERACTIONS

-Interview with Alex Dichter
+Jasenka Rapajic in interview with Alex Dichter

 The airline industry is facing its greatest challenges ever.
 Hub networks are getting critically congested at its busiest parts, space for growth is limited, operational dysfunctions are more frequent and quality of service is at its lowest level ever.
 Both legacy and low fare airlines are in search for new identities, merging the elements of low-cost and full-service business models.